Freedom of movement

 Author

 In the Spanish system, asylum seekers are placed in the reception place which better fits their profile and necessities.
-A case by case assessment is made by the NGOs and/or by the Social Work Unit (Unidad de Trabajo Social, UTS), the unit in charge of referring asylum seekers to available reception facilities.
+A case-by-case assessment is made by the NGOs responsible and/or by the Social Work Unit (Unidad de Trabajo Social, UTS), the unit in charge of referring asylum seekers to available reception facilities.
 The UTS falls under the Ministry of Inclusion, Social Security and Migration and is based at the OAR.
-After assessing the availability of reception spaces and the integral features of the applicant (age, sex, household, nationality, existence of family networks, maintenance, personal necessities, presumed trafficked person or a vulnerable woman, etc.), if feasible, the person is placed in the place that best responds to his or her needs.
+After assessing the availability of reception spaces and the integral features of the applicant (age, sex, household, nationality, existence of family networks, maintenance, personal necessities, presumed trafficked person or a vulnerable woman, etc.), if feasible, the person is placed in the place that best responds to their needs.
 This placement is done informally as a matter of administrative practice, without a formal decision being issued to the asylum seeker.
-Once the applicant is given a place within the reception system, he or she must remain in the same province.[1]
-Most of asylum seekers and refugees who are hosted in the official reception places live in Andalucía, Madrid and Catalonia.
+Once the applicant is given a place within the reception system, they must remain in the same province.[1]
+Most of asylum seekers and refugees who are hosted in official reception facilities live in Andalucía, Madrid and Catalonia.

-Normally asylum seekers do not move within the Spanish territory, as they do not have many reasons for moving throughout the territory since they are placed with family members or close to any contact they have in the country.
-The situation is different in cases of family members who reach separately the Spanish territory or access independently the asylum reception system.
-Difficulties may arise in the possibility for family members to join each other, particularly when they are in different phases of the three-stage asylum reception process (see Criteria and Restrictions to Access Reception Conditions).
+Normally asylum seekers do not move within the Spanish territory, as they do not have many reasons to do so, since they are normally placed with family members or close to any other contact they have in the country.
+The situation is different in cases of family members who reach separately the Spanish territory or access independently to the asylum reception system.
+Difficulties may arise in the possibility for family members to join each other, particularly when they are in a different phase of the three-stage asylum reception process (see Criteria and Restrictions to Access Reception Conditions).
 In this case, there are obstacles to being hosted together (e.g. administrative burden, lack of capacity in certain centres etc.).

-A special case worth mentioning is the situation of asylum seekers that have made their asylum claim in Ceuta or Melilla.
+Asylum seekers that have made their asylum application in Ceuta or Melilla undergo different rules on freedom of movement.
 As a result of the special regime applied by the authorities to these two autonomous cities, applicants have to wait for the decision regarding the admissibility of their claim in order to be transferred to the Spanish peninsula and its asylum reception system, together with an authorisation issued by the National Police allowing them to be transferred to the mainland.
 Limitations are also applied to asylum applicants who pass the admissibility phase, and should be entitled to free of movement in the rest of the Spanish territory.
 These limitations are informally imposed on asylum seekers.
-The new Reception Regulation foresees the application of reception conditions also in the facilities in Ceuta and Melilla, so it is hoped that the situation will change in the future regarding access to the same rights and conditions for all asylum seekers no matter where they are.
+The new Reception Regulation foresees the application of reception conditions also in the facilities in Ceuta and Melilla.

 In practice, however, the authorities continued to restrict asylum seekers’ access to the mainland up until 2020.